 5. Use Flexible Travel Rewards Cards To Get More Value.

 Several travel credit cards also earn bonus points at gas stations.
 You might prefer this earning method when you don’t need to capitalize on the cash rewards as travel points can be worth more or provide more benefits for road trips.
-This method can both save money on gas while also helping offset travel purchases.
+This method can save money on gas while also helping offset travel purchases.

 You can also visit our post that compares cash back vs travel rewards credit cards if you want to read more.